 Then, role play a scenario with them.
 Although it might all look good on paper, when your techs start putting the price book into practice, you may find errors start popping up.
 It might be a mistake in the actual resource, or a section that’s just causing confusion and being misinterpreted by your technicians–and there’s no respectable way to take that back once they’ve told it to a customer.

 For example, make sure they can explain to customers how flat rates benefit them.
-And that by using an HVAC price book, you’re able to offer them more accurate pricing since there are no variables at play.
+By using an HVAC price book, you’re able to offer them more accurate pricing since there are no variables at play.

 Remember, you can have the best price book, but if your team can’t use it, it ultimately has no value.
 Invest time into training and ensure they’re confident in the tool before using it in the field.
 That way, you’re sure to win more jobs while increasing customer satisfaction.